Here’s what you’ll get as part of your Smart Lease deal.

 Smart Lease deals

 The monthly price includes services, maintenance, breakdown cover, vehicle tax and VAT.
-The price shown depends on the contract length and annual mileage of each vehicle.

 Car leasing guides